 Maximize your closet space

 Put in an extra tension rod so you can hang shirts on top and skirts on the bottom, and always add hooks to hang jewelry and scarves if you have extra wall space.
 You can even put a chest of drawers in there if you have the room.
-Learn how to fix the 12 most common closet organizing mistakes.
+Here are some utility closet organizing ideas you’ll wish you knew sooner.

 You’re going to be more motivated to get an area organized…

 …if you make some changes you can get excited about.
 When you’re doing your closet, for example, throw up a coat of new paint, put down some cool floor tiles or a rug, or add a beautiful fixture.
 It will make you want to keep it organized.
 Learn how to transform a tiny entryway into a spacious storage area.

 One client asked me to help carry a bunch of cardboard storage boxes into her newly renovated house.
 As I opened the first one, out came hundreds of cockroaches.
 That’s why you should never use cardboard.
 You name the pest; I assure you it loves cardboard.

 Being organized doesn’t mean everything is in its place; it means everything has a place.
 If you can get your house ready for a surprise guest in 30 minutes, then you’re organized.
 Believe it: I have not one, but two junk drawers in my kitchen—and I sleep just fine at night.
 Learn the 11 things highly organized people do every morning.

 …if you label and organize your photos now and if you stick a note on keepsakes explaining their significance.
 We settle a lot of estates, and it’s frustrating to the next generation when they don’t understand why something was left to them.